 Hybrid courses combine classroom learning with a significant online component.
 The benefits of on-site classroom learning and the convenience of an online class are rolled into one.
 Typically, students in hybrid courses work online during portions of the week and/or quarter and then come to campus to apply and refine their skills, participate in labs, etc.

-Students in hybrid courses will receive orientation materials from their instructors prior to the beginning of the quarter.
+Students in hybrid courses receive orientation materials from their instructors prior to the beginning of the quarter.

 Course conferencing offerings enable students to attend classes with students at other MCC locations.
 Students interact with the instructor and students at other locations via video and audio connections.